mshr-h/vscode-verilog-hdl-support/CONTRIBUTING.md

-# Contributing to Verilog HDL Support for VS Code
+# Contributing to Verilog-HDL/SystemVerilog Support for VS Code

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: